smudge-js/smudge/notes/notes.md

 ####################################
 ## Todo / Clean Up / Refactor
 https://github.com/badges/stability-badges
-.JUSTIN.you were working on the pack and blit functions.
+x.JUSTIN.you were working on the pack and blit functions.
     you hardcoded a metallic+smoothness packer for now packings should be put into a config file pbr_ui should iterate config file to generate download buttons for each packing pack and blit may also be useful for showing single channel channels as grays instead of redscale.

-.pack smoothness and metallic!
+x.pack smoothness and metallic!
-    .make a blit channel function that can blit a buffer channel to another buffer channel blit(smoothness, red, canvas, alpha) -> copy the red channel of smoothness to the alpha channel of the canvas
+    x.make a blit channel function that can blit a buffer channel to another buffer channel sort of.blit(smoothness, red, canvas, alpha) -> copy the red channel of smoothness to the alpha channel of the canvas

 .refactor the geo into a class
     x.basics